carbon-language/carbon-lang/docs/design/generics/details.md

 type-of-types" model by saying the type of `T` is `ConvertibleToString`.

-Since we can figure out `T` from the type of `val`, we don't need the caller to pass in `T` explicitly, it can be an
+Since we can figure out `T` from the type of `val`, we don't need the caller to pass in `T` explicitly, so it can be an
 [deduced argument](terminology.md#deduced-parameter) (also see [deduced argument](overview.md#deduced-parameters) in the Generics overview doc).
 Basically, the user passes in a value for `val`, and the type of `val`